ElyxorCorp/hexbid/java/README.md

 based on [Netty](http://netty.io/) server framework.
 It is a starting point for the development of production quality custom bidder.

+### Development
+When opening the project up in an IDE for the first time, open from the `java/` directory.

 ### How to build
 You require the following to build hexbid: